flatironinstitute/sciware/35_PyPackaging/demo/README.md

 different UI than the presenter will be using, so some parts may be slightly harder to follow along.

-[Click Here](https://colab.research.google.com/github/flatironinstitute/sciware/blob/main/35_PyPackaging/demo) to launch a Colab session
+[Click Here](https://colab.research.google.com/github/flatironinstitute/sciware/blob/main/35_PyPackaging/demo/Demo.ipynb) to launch a Colab session

+You will need to uncomment and run the first cell of the notebook which says "Google Colab: uncomment and run this next line!"